syseleven/nextcloud-tools/README.md

 The `check-signature.php` script contains a re-implementation of Nextcloud's signature checking process.
 It supports different types of private keys - including master keys, public sharing keys, recovery keys and user keys.
 Furthermore, it supports different types of files - including regular files, version files, trashed files and trashed version files.

+**Update:** Nextcloud now finally supports the correction of version information through the `./occ encryption:fix-encrypted-version` command which has been ported over from OwnCloud.
+Using the built-in command will be easier to use to fix broken file signatures.

 #### Preparation

 As the `check-signature.php` script does not implement database accesses, the necessary Nextcloud database tables have to be provided in the form of well-structured CSV files.
 These files can be exported directly from the database.